dgrzeszczak/KeyedCodable/README.md

     }
 }
 ```
-You can notice by using *KeyedCodable* you don't need to implement ```Codable``` manually so it require a lot less code even for single nested property.
+By using *KeyedCodable* you don't need to implement ```Codable``` manually so it require a lot less code even for single nested property.

 **By default dot is used as delimiter to separate the inner keys**